Save Space in Your RV Kitchen With a Mason Jar

 2. Cups & Glassware

-Take your drinking glasses to go with sip-and-straw lids, which can be used with a straw for smoothies and iced beverages, or sipped for hot beverages.
+Take your drinking glasses to go with sip-and-straw lids!
+These can be used with a straw for smoothies and iced beverages or sipped for hot beverages.

 Don’t like drinking from plastic?
 This metal variation can be sealed as well.